qqqlab/my-influxdb/README.md

 - Optional logging of write requests, ip address, and result to a database table, and automatic deletion of stale log entries.

 ## Hints/Gotchas
-- The Influx Line Protocol parser does not support spaces in strings (not even in quoted strings).
-- The Influx Line Protocol parser creates a numeric column when sending an initial quoted numeric value.
+- A numeric column when sending an initial quoted numeric value. (workaround: manually change the column to text.)
 - Keep the number of tags low, the tag indexes quickly use a lot of disk space.

 ## Not Implemented